 Applying for a taxi licence

-Anyone applying for a taxi vehicle licence (TVL) or wanting to make changes to an existing licence must do so online.
+You can apply for a taxi vehicle licence (TVL) or make changes to an existing licence online.
 Paper applications are no longer accepted.

-Taxis need a taximeter test before they can undertake a vehicle test.
+Taxis need a taximeter test before the taxi vehicle test can be carried out.

-In the case of new taximeters, the taximeter must be verified accurate and be sealed by DVA before an annual taxi vehicle test appointment can be booked.
+For new taximeters, the taximeter must be approved, tested and be sealed by the Driver & Vehicle Agency (DVA) before an annual taxi vehicle test appointment can be booked.

-In any other case where a taximeter has been subject to adjustment or repair, or where the seal is damaged, the taximeter must also be subject to a taximeter test.
+Where a taximeter has been changed or repaired, or where the seal is damaged, the taximeter must have a taximeter test.

-As a consequence of Covid-19, an examiner cannot presently travel on-board a taxi in order to conduct the test, however DVA has developed a temporary enhanced taximeter test that preserves social distancing.
+Because of Coronavirus (Covid-19), an examiner cannot travel on-board a taxi to do the test.
+DVA has developed a temporary enhanced taximeter test that keeps to social distancing.

-Taximeter tests are currently being carried out at Airport Road West in Belfast and within Campsie Industrial Estate in Londonderry, however applications for a taximeter test should be submitted via email to email@example.com
+Taximeter tests are being carried out at Airport Road West in Belfast and within Campsie Industrial Estate in Londonderry.

 Emails must include the title ‘TAXIMETER TEST’ in the email header.

 Any vehicle used to carry passengers for payment must undergo a taxi licence test that is more detailed than the annual MOT test.
-If the vehicle is constructed to carry eight passengers or less in addition to the driver, it is classed as a taxi.
+If the vehicle is constructed to carry eight passengers or less plus the driver, it is classed as a taxi.

 Vehicles with more than eight passenger seats are classed as buses.